MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-designer.md

 Because you are using a prerelease of the Query designer, the specific steps in the currently published Workplace Analytics documentation do not match this new experience.
 Documentation for each of the individual Power BI templates have steps for using the original **Queries** page.

 For example, for Business continuity, you’ll see the new Query designer instead of the original Queries page.
-So instead of following the initial steps in [Set up the dashboard](power-bi-bc.md#set-up-the-dashboard), you’ll need to select the **Business Continuity** card and follow the **Setup steps** included in the **Query designer**.
+So instead of following the initial steps in [Set up the dashboard](power-bi-bc.md#set-up-the-dashboard), you’ll need to select the **Business Continuity** card and follow the setup steps included in the **Query designer**.

 ## Meeting exclusions